kamu-data/kamu-docs/content/cli/cli-reference.md

 **Examples:**

-Renaming is often useful when you pull a remote dataset by URL and it gets auto-assigned not the most convenient name:
+Renaming is often useful when you pull a remote dataset by URL, and it gets auto-assigned not the most convenient name:

     kamu pull ipfs://bafy...a0da
     kamu rename bafy...a0da my.dataset